sherr3h/FLASS-fina4350.io/_posts/2019-11-18-Exploratory Text Analysis on Movie Trailers.md

 Bello!👋🏽<br /><br />
 This blog post is supplementary to our group project report and covers texual analysis of exploratory nature.
 I will mainly show visualised results on bag-of-word models (word cloud) and topic models, using Youtube comment data under movie trailers.

-These two models are generally applied to understand (i.e.extract information from) short texts such as reviews, Twitter or emails, becuase the semantic structures of such texts are often very mixed-up.
+These two models are generally applied to understand (i.e.extract information from) short texts such as reviews, Twitter or emails, becuase the semantic structures of such texts are often very mixed-up 🤯.

-Bag-of-word models are used because of simplicity.
-Topic models are important in that they form interpretable representations over documents.
+**Bag-of-word models** are used because of simplicity. **Topic models** are important in that they form interpretable representations over documents.

 As mentioned in other posts, we focused on movies produced by the 8 studios as follows:
 * 21 Century Fox